sowcow/blog/content/posts/avocaat-party.md

 The humor doesn't get lighter and plenty of entertainment is still there.

 Also calling it a victory lap is odd since the experience is so ambiguous.
-It's not the trophy cup one wished for.
+It's not exactly the trophy cup one wished for.